ptaconet/modisfast/README.md

-**`modisfast`** uses the abilities offered by the [OPeNDAP framework](https://www.opendap.org/about) (*Open-source Project for a Network Data Access Protocol*) to download a subset of data cube, along spatial, temporal or any other data dimension (depth, …).
+**`modisfast`** uses the abilities offered by the [OPeNDAP framework](https://www.opendap.org/about) (*Open-source Project for a Network Data Access Protocol*) to download a subset of Earth science data cube, along spatial, temporal or any other data dimension (depth, …).
 This way, it reduces downloading time and disk usage to their minimum : no more 1° x 1° MODIS tiles when your region of interest is only 100 km x 100 km wide !
-Moreover, modisfast supports parallelized downloads.
+Moreover, `modisfast` supports parallelized downloads.

 `modisfast` is hence particularly suited for retrieving MODIS or VIIRS data **over long time series** and **over areas**, rather than short